anseki/readline-sync/README.md

 **Type:** string, number or Array
 **Default:** `[]`

-Accept only specified keys, ignore others.
+Accept only the key that matches value that is specified to this, ignore others.
 Specify the characters as the key.
 All strings or Array of those are decomposed into single characters.
-For example, `'abcde'` is the same as `['a', 'b', 'c', 'd', 'e']` or `['a', 'bc', ['d', 'e']]`.
+For example, `'abcde'` or `['a', 'bc', ['d', 'e']]` are the same as `['a', 'b', 'c', 'd', 'e']`.
+These strings are compared with the input.
+It is affected by [`caseSensitive`](#casesensitive) option.

 For example: